 A Brief Introduction of RPT History

 Rapid prototyping technology (RPT) was first used in the United States.
 In 1987, 3D SYSTEM introduced commercial rapid prototyping equipment for the first time.
-PRATT & WHITNEY AND EASTMAN KODAK, they are the marks of beginning of rapid prototyping technology in industrial application in the 1990s.
+PRATT & WHITNEY AND EASTMAN KODAK, they are the marks of the beginning of rapid prototyping technology in an industrial application in the 1990s.
 The rapid prototyping technology is expanding fast in its application scope, used by the companies including Boeing of the US, and GM, AUDI, BMW in Germany and many other well-known international companies.
 In 1992, rapid prototyping equipment was already used in over 500 projects among 17 countries.

 The Beginning of RPT in China

 In China, rapid prototyping technology started to develop in early 1990s, mainly with Xi’an Jiaotong University, Tsinghua University, Huazhong University of Science and Technology and Beijing Longyuan AFS Co.,Ltd, which has carried on the light curing, fused deposition modeling, hierarchical entities manufacturing and district laser sintering molding technology and equipment research.
 The corresponding rapid prototyping equipment has been commercialized at present.